Real scenarios. Real workflows.

-Concrete processes your team can automate with KB Labs now, not abstract platform promises.
+Concrete things teams automate with KB Labs today — no abstract promises.

 Your releases live in five Slack threads, three scripts, and a prayer.